lyijin/working_with_dna_meth/README.rst

    ``$ ~/tools/bismark_v0.17.0/bismark relative/path/to/prepared/genome --bowtie2 --score_min L,0,-0.6 -1 blah_R1.trim.gz -2 blah_R2.trim.gz -p 12 --bam``

    Of all the commands here, the ``--score_min`` stands out as the unexplainable non-default.
-This exact command was suggested by the program creator in one of the forum posts when someone complained they obtained very low mapping rates for their data.
+This exact command was suggested by the program creator in one of the forum posts (http://seqanswers.com/forums/showthread.php?t=40496) when someone complained they obtained very low mapping rates for their data.
 This equation controls how "loose" the mapping should be--and from testing, I can vouch that this cutoff strikes a good balance between sensitivity and accuracy. ``--score_min`` is a Bowtie2 parameter, read its docs if you want to know what it means EXACTLY.

+   NOTE: ``bowtie2``'s default ``--score-min`` is ``L,-0.6,-0.6`` for end-to-end mapping.
+This default setting is OVERRIDDEN by ``bismark``--``bismark`` sets this parameter as ``L,0,-0.2`` if one does not override its defaults.
+We're basically overriding ``bismark``'s defaults to bring it more in line with ``bowtie2``'s default setting.

    In this pipeline, ``--score_min`` is the BIGGEST determinant of the results.
 This is the one thing I'll optimise if my results look weird.
+If mapping rates are really low (< 20%), I suggest using ``L,0,-0.9`` or ``L,0,-1.2``.

 Deduplication
 -------------